 Cloud computing is here to stay.
 As part of its ongoing technology education series, the National Association of Federally-Insured Credit Unions hosted Ventura County Credit Union Chief Information Officer Chad Ritchie, Amazon Web Services Enterprise Strategist Mark Schwarz, and Think|Stack CEO Chris Sachse for a discussion about credit union blueprints for secure cloud strategies.

-The overall tone was that credit unions must act with more urgency to adopt a cloud first and security strategy to prepare for any future disasters or disruptions.
-Members are relying on you as their trusted credit union to be ready.
+The overall tone was that credit unions must act with more urgency to adopt a cloud-first and security strategy to prepare for any future disasters or disruptions.
+Members are relying on their trusted credit union to be ready.

 Wherever you are on your cloud adoption journey, here are some best practices and trends to discuss with your team.

 - The adoption of a cloud-first strategy isn’t a sudden revolution—it’s an acceleration of a trend that has been slowly happening within the credit union industry but more rapidly outside of it.
 It’s time to take this opportunity to catch up to fintech and big banks.

 - The “digital experience bar” has been set from outside the credit union industry by cloud-native and enterprise companies.
 Members and employees expect a simple and engaging digital experience.
 To remain competitive, it’s essential for credit unions to have a platform that allows for agility and resiliency.
 It’s a matter of relevancy—not a choice.